xuankimtran/docs-1/pages/katalon-studio/docs/web-locators-settings-since-v571.md

 You can set the default Web Locator in **Project Setting > Test Design > Web Locators**.

-While recording or spying the app under test (AUT), the **Web Locator** settings helps eliminate the repetitive tasks of selecting/deselecting locators for each captured object.
+While recording or spying the app under test (AUT), the **Web Locator** setting helps eliminate the repetitive task of selecting/deselecting locators for each captured object.
 The locators in this setting apply to all captured objects in [Record](/display/KD/Record+Web+Utility) and [Spy](/display/KD/Spy+Web+Utility) Web.

 > Requirements:
 >